-OU is a fee-levying institute.
-It's students have set targets and restricted time schedules.
+OU is partly a fee-levying (1/3 from fees, 2/3 from government) institute.
+Its students have set targets and restricted time schedules.
 Hence, this Institution should be free from general trade union activities of staff which could affect academic programs of OU and of the Department of Botany.
 (The present subject review was conducted during the period of a trade union action launched by the non-academics of the Universities) We recommend therefore a different category of work norms to OU in addition to the following:

 - 1. The reviewers are of the view that in spite of major system differences between OU and other National Universities, the quality of offered courses should be in par with other recognized Universities.
 In keeping with this ,we recommend the following in the curriculum content, design and review: - 1.1.
-Inclusion of Bio-statistics, practical aspects of Microscopy, Flora of Sri Lanka, current trends in Biology such as Bio-technology in the B.Sc. program.
-The Botany component in certificate and postgraduate diploma courses need to be increased as given under 4.A. - 1.2.
-Inclusion of appropriate study questions, improvement of printing quality, clarity in the presentation of study materials in par with modern developments at other OU's. - 1.3.
+Inclusion of practical aspects of Microscopy, Flora of

+Sri Lanka, current trends in Biology such as Bio-technology in the B.Sc. program.
+However until basic lab facilities are improved for the presently running courses, introduction of courses such as Biotechnology is not feasible though the necessity for such courses remain important to improve relevance of the degree programme.
+The Botany component in certificate and postgraduate diploma courses need to be increased as given under 4.A.

+- 1.2.
+Inclusion of appropriate study questions, improvement of printing quality, clarity in the presentation of study materials in par with modern developments at other OU's.
+The reviewers noted that the courses which have been already transformed have in-text questions throughout the text and sets of study questions, a practice that needs to be introduced to all courses. - 1.3.
 The curriculum review processes should be regularized and expedited. - 2.
-Since OU is a fee-levying University, the students have a right to enjoy better teaching and learning environment. - 2.1.
+Since OU is partly a fee-levying University, the students have a right to enjoy better teaching and learning environment. - 2.1.
 The improvements could be incurred through adequate use of visual aids, better lecture hall and laboratory facilities, student study and rest rooms etc. - 2.2.
 The Day School structure needs to be revised through the inclusion of more contact hours, at the end of the school, and appropriate scheduling.